 For a brief time in the mid-1970s, a British economist named E.F.
 Schumacher changed the conversation across the Western world with a daring book entitled “Small Is Beautiful.”
 Schumacher argued that the push for endless growth was destroying the foundations of meaningful work, and it was doomed to fail.
 Although Schumacher died before he could develop his ideas, a center founded in his name has tried to continue his legacy.
 Might his message be even more timely today?

 By BRYCE T. BAUER

-Most economic experts say the pandemic didn’t cause today’s supply-chain problems; it simply brought them to the surface—and made them worse.
+Most economic experts say the pandemic didn’t cause today’s supply chain disruptions; it simply brought them to the surface—and made them worse.
 Meanwhile, Harry Moser has been quietly working, for more than a decade, to bring manufacturing back home, with some stunning successes.
-Could COVID have finally created “re-shoring’s” moment?
+Could COVID have finally created “reshoring’s” moment?

 By TODD OPPENHEIMER

 In early 2018, after the release of a positive national jobs reports, some experts said the glowing numbers couldn’t be trusted, and actually indicated a “wage-less recovery.”
 No wonder.
 For the last few decades, both the private and public sectors have gradually weakened the support structures that have nurtured the American workforce for generations.
 Two experts connect the dots on this new dilemma, and look for solutions.

 By KRISTIN SHARP and MOLLY KINDER

 The word artisanal has become so shopworn that it’s almost devoid of meaning.
 (To wit: we once saw a pizza outlet on the outskirts of a small town in northern France that was fashioned in the style of an ATM-kiosk under the following sign: “Artisanal Pizza.”)
 In stark contrast to this sorry state of affairs, we would like to suggest a few items for holiday shopping made by some of the masters we profiled in 2019.